Piotr1215/claude-wt/README.md

 1. **Branch Creation** → Each session gets its own branch (`claude-wt-{timestamp}` or your custom name)
 2. **Worktree Setup** → Creates a separate directory in `{repo-name}-worktrees/` sibling directory so files don't conflict
 3. **Claude Launch** → Starts Claude in the isolated environment with full repo access
+4. **Tmux Integration** → Automatically sets up your tmux session to work in the worktree
-4. **Session Management** → Resume, list, and clean up sessions effortlessly
+5. **Session Management** → Resume, list, and clean up sessions effortlessly

 ## Why You'll Love This